 Melvin Butch Hollowell

-Melvin Butch Hollowell serves as Managing Partner of The Miller Law Firm Detroit where he oversees the firm’s practice at its new downtown Detroit location.
-Hollowell specializes in complex commercial litigation and class action matters, municipal law, election law, corporate transactions and civil rights.
+Melvin Butch Hollowell serves as Managing Partner of The Miller Law Firm Detroit where he oversees the firm’s practice at its downtown Detroit location.
+Hollowell specializes in complex commercial litigation, class action matters, government affairs, municipal and administrative law, election law, corporate transactions, and cannabis law.

 Immediately prior to his association with The Miller Law Firm, Hollowell completed a four-year term as Corporation Counsel of the City of Detroit, the City’s chief legal officer.
 He was appointed to the position by Detroit Mayor Mike Duggan, unanimously confirmed by the Detroit City Council, and sworn-in to office in January 2014.
 During this transformative period in the life of the City, he assumed the role of Director of the City’s 70-attorney Law Department and was lead counsel to the Mayor, City Council, City Clerk, Police and Fire Departments, and all City departments, boards, commissions and agencies.
 In this role he also served as the City’s chief criminal prosecutor.